 Directories are basically the list of institutions, companies, firms, etc., of the government, corporate and private organizations.
 Directories serve to find the information on various aspects of organizations such as name and address, programmes and activities, courses, faculty, lab and library facilities, etc. These sources play a very vital role in providing the various sorts of information on institutions and teachers to the students and researchers, scientists and technocrats, administrators and policy makers and even to a general info seeker both in and outside the country.
 The Internet and web technologies has changed the way people communicate, interact, acquire, share knowledge, search, investigate and participate in the creation and re-use of the information.
-It is also an undisputed fact that ICT has brought new dimensions and opportunities in the process of information access and acquiring, consolidation and communication, storing and retrieving, downloading and distributing the value added information throughout the world.
-Through using the web technologies one can easily designed and developed such online info tool in order to provide the reliable, up-to-date, authentic and comprehensive information on the various aspects of aerospace/aeronautical teaching and teachers in India.
+It is also an undisputed fact that ICT has brought new dimensions and opportunities in the process of information access and acquiring, consolidation and communication, storing and retrieving, downloading and distributing the value-added information throughout the world.
+Through using the web technologies, one can easily have designed and developed such online info tool provides the reliable, up-to-date, authentic and comprehensive information on the various aspects of aerospace/aeronautical teaching and teachers in India.

 Why this initiative?